thejoycekung/joyce.fyi/content/posts/wicys-ctf.md

 ![Screenshot of `seq` variable](/img/wh03-seq.jpg)

 However, I don't really speak hexadecimal, and looking at the `b` function is a nightmare in itself.
-The `seq` variable is used in this function which prints the flag:
+The `seq` variable is used in this function which prints the **Flag**:

 ![Screenshot of flag function](/img/wh03-flag-code.jpg)